SimonWongWork/Statistical_Inference/ProjectPart1.md

 Others like actual mean in continous green line and theoretical mean in orange longdash lone are also displayed in this plot.

 ![Plot of distribution of average 40 exponentials] (figure/figure.jpg)
+![Plot of distribution of average 40 exponentials] (figure/Figure.jpg)